the-events-calendar/the-events-calendar/readme.txt

 * Fix - Allows Aggregator Google Map settings to extend the Global Setting by default [67639]
 * Fix - Prevent Warnings when throwing WordPress admin notices from Aggregator daily usage limit [83187]
 * Fix - Resolved problem where Aggregator wouldn't allow you to remove filtering terms for Records [76949]
+* Fix - Allow any datepicker format to be used on Aggregator filtering Events [77819]
 * Tweak - Included tooltip for Aggregator "Hide & Ignore" button for events [67890]
 * Tweak - Added all the Aggregator Origins to the Admin Bar [68693]